cozy/cozy-home-v2/doc/2fa.md

 ![capture d ecran de 2016-04-15 20-36-58](https://cloud.githubusercontent.com/assets/5547783/14571515/ed669f5a-0349-11e6-9b95-9cb8ff43325f.png)

 The user selects the authentication strategy (algorithm) of its choice between the available ones (only HOTP and TOTP for now), then clicks the button.
-The server will then edit the current user in the DS: it will generate an OTP key (10-char-long random string) and will fill the auth type accordingly ("hotp" or "totp").
+The server will then edit the current user in the DS: it will generate an OTP key (random string) and will fill the auth type accordingly ("hotp" or "totp").

 Once the user has clicked the button, the page will display a success message and reload after 2s.
 The Settings page now displays this as the 2FA panel: